zachallaun/protean/README.md

 _Caveat emptor: Protean is a library for personal learning and exploration, not (yet) for doing Serious Work_.

-An experimental Elixir library for managing state and side-effects through the use of statecharts.
-It is heavily inspired by [XState](https://xstate.js.org/docs/), a robust JavaScript/TypeScript statechart implementation, but strays in some places in order to adhere to Elixir idioms and OTP conventions.
+An experimental Elixir library for managing state and side-effects through the use of event-driven statecharts.
+It is heavily inspired by [XState](https://xstate.js.org/docs/), a robust JavaScript/TypeScript statechart implementation, but strays to adhere to Elixir idioms and OTP conventions.
 Protean also attempts to follow the [SCXML](https://www.w3.org/TR/scxml/) standard, though not completely.

 **What are statecharts?** They are an extension to finite state machines that allow you to model complex behavior in a declarative, data-driven manner.
 They include nested and parallel states, enhanced/augmented state (through context), side-effects (through actions), process management (through invoke), and more.
 To learn more about statecharts, I recommend [statecharts.dev](https://statecharts.dev/).